ugo-buonadonna/redux-undo/README.md

 ```

-Or just set the current state like you're used to with Redux.
-Redux-undo will create the history for you:
+Or just set the current state like you're used to with Redux. redux-existing-undo will create the history for you:

 ```js